Priya1127/travel_app_backend/README.md

 ## Deployment

-This project is hosted on cyclic at "https://calm-ruby-dolphin-yoke.cyclic.app/" use this for calling all the frontend apis.
+This project is hosted on cyclic at "https://calm-ruby-dolphin-yoke.cyclic.app/" or https://travel-app-nun-mirchai.cyclic.app use this for calling all the frontend apis.